CurveDocs/curve-resources/docs/lp/understanding_charts.md

 Besides a chart for prices, the UI also provides an overview on swaps and liquidity actions of the pool on the "Pool Activity" tab.
+It displays the tokens swapped and the time how many hours/minutes ago the transaction happened.
+Pressing on the according swap will redirect to the transcation on etherscan.

 <figure markdown>